linode/docs/docs/guides/development/concepts/heap-data-structure/index.md

 1. Repeat steps 3–5 for each value in the array.

 The next two sections show this in action with full visualizations.
-Each section dedicated to one of the two types of heaps: the min-heap and the max-heap.
+Each section is dedicated to one of the two types of heaps: *min-heap* and *max-heap*.

 ## What Is the Min-Heap Data Structure?

-In a min-heap, each node in the tree is equal to or less than its child nodes.
-This is the min-heap's heap property.
+In a *min-heap*, each node in the tree is equal to or less than its child nodes.
+This method of organization is known as its *heap property*.
 Thus, using the algorithm described in the previous section, nodes would switch so that the lowest value is always the parent node.

-Take an array like this one for example: `[90, 15, 68, 42, 18, 9, 45]`.
+Take an array like this for example: `[90, 15, 68, 42, 18, 9, 45]`.
 The steps that follow walk through applying the algorithm to the array.
 Visualizations are provided for each time the position of nodes are swapped, and again for the completed heap tree.

 1. Create a node for the first value in the array, `90`.